-The trip starts from Kathmandu and drives through the Rasuwagadi Kerung route (150KM).
-After finishing the border formalities at the Kerung border crossing; you will be met by a Tibetan guide and proceed with your trip to Tibet officially.
+The Kathmandu Lhasa tour starts from Kathmandu, the capital of Nepal, and drives through the Rasuwagadi Kerung route (150KM).
+After completing the necessary border formalities at the Kerung border crossing; you will be met by a Tibetan guide and proceed with the Kathmandu Lhasa tour officially.
 The 7 nights 8 days Kathmandu Lhasa overland Tour goes through Tingri county with a wonderful view of Mt.
 Cho Oyu.
-A drive to Shigatse and visit of impressive Tashilhunpo Monastery and Khumbum and Phalkhor monasteries in Gyantse will take your breath away.
+A drive to Shigatse and a visit to the impressive Tashilhunpo Monastery and Khumbum and Phalkhor monasteries in Gyantse are the major attractions.
 From Gyantse, you can head straight to the coiling scorpion-lake of Yamdrok-Tso.

 The Lhasa sightseeing for two days gives you another impression of Tibet.
 There’s enough to see in and around Lhasa; Highlights include the Potala Palace (UNESCO World Heritage Site), the Jokhang Temple, and the Barkhor Pilgrimage circuit.
 The huge monastic institutions of Drepung and Sera lie on the edge of town.

-We are organizing group joining fixed departure Kathmandu Lhasa overland budget tours to Tibet from Kathmandu mostly on Saturdays in 2020/2021.
+We organize a group join-in fixed departure Kathmandu Lhasa overland budget tours to Tibet from Kathmandu mostly on Saturdays.
 Now, 7 Nights 8 Days Tibet overland Budget tour Without EBC; Drive in Fly out is running as a budget group join-in tour.
 You are requested to book this trip at least a month prior to the departure date.
 The overland Tibet tour via Kerung/Gyirong border is operated mostly during the month of April, May, June, July, August, September, October, and November.
-December, January, February, and March as likely to be low season for this kind of Kathmandu Lhasa overland budget tours.
+December, January, February, and March as likely to be a low season to travel to Lhasa from Kathmandu overland.

 Early in the Morning scenic drive to Kerung Border Nepal Tibet Border through the beautiful Nepalese countryside and after necessary border formalities at Nepali immigration and cross the bridge process for all necessary formalities in Chinese immigration continue drive to Kerung Town.
 Stay Overnight at Guest House.